 The Pen, the Sword, and the Law: Dueling and Democracy in Uruguay

 - McGill-Queen's University Press, 2022.

 - “Asymmetric Globality and South American Narratives of Bourgeois Failure.”
 In Christof Dejung, David Motadel, and Jürgen Osterhammel, eds., The Global Bourgeoisie: The Rise of the Middle Classes in the Age of Empire.
 Princeton: Princeton University Press, 2019: 275-294.

 - FORTHCOMING: "Taxonomy, Identity, Mode of Being, or Political Project?
-Epistemologies of 'Middle Class' in Latin America since 1948," in Mario Barbosa Cruz, A. Ricardo López-Pedreros and Claudia Stern, editors, Middle Classes in Latin America: Subjectivities, Practices, and Genealogies.
-Routledge, accepted October 2020.
+Epistemologies of 'Middle Class' in Latin America since 1948."
+In Mario Barbosa Cruz, A. Ricardo López-Pedreros and Claudia Stern, editors, Middle Classes in Latin America: Subjectivities, Practices, and Genealogies.
+Routledge, in press.

 - “Honor Ideology, Dueling Culture, and Judicial Lies in 1920s Uruguay,” Oxford Research Encyclopedia of Latin American History, August 2016.

 - “The All-Meaning Middle and the Alchemy of Class,” EIAL: Estudios Interdiscipinarios de América Latina y el Caribe 25:2 (Dec.
 2014): 9-29.